drnic/highrise-greasemonkey/README.markdown

 <a href="http://skitch.com/drnic/wep3/highrise-greasemonkey-phone-numbers-converted-to-callto-links"><img src="http://img.skitch.com/20080826-1e34ar1x8xmsfe4rh45g39dqiy.jpg" alt="highrise-greasemonkey - phone numbers converted to callto: links" />

+## Todo / Issues

+* User-defined home international prefix (e.g. +61 for Australia or +1 for USA)
+* Auto-assign some values (such as Country) on New Contact/Company form
+* On contact page, show other contacts for the same company (using Jester for RESTful access)

+PLUS - as above, make it work on Firefox or raise Greasemonkey/Prototype bug report

 ## Requirements

 For Safari or Fluid.app apps: requires [GreaseKit](http://8-p.info/greasekit/)